-Fetal-maternal erythrocyte distribution
+Fetal-maternal erythrocyte distribution blood test

 The fetal-maternal erythrocyte distribution test is used to measure the number of the unborn baby's red blood cells in a pregnant woman's blood.